kbr/autocron/docs/source/integration.rst

 Don't forget to register the django-application in the ``INSTALLED_APPS`` settings.
 Otherwise ``ready()`` will not get called.
 During startup django may call ``ready()`` multiple times.
 Calling ``autocron.start()`` multiple times is save because autocron knows whether it is already running or not.

-    **Note:** the django-reloader is known for not working well with multi-threading applications.
-For compatibility set ``--set-blocking-mode=on`` to use autocron in blocking mode.
+    **Note:** the django-reloader is known for not working well with multi-threading applications. *autocron* handles this but for development it could be cleaner to set ``--set-blocking-mode=on``.
+Also the django-reloader does not send a ``SIGTERM`` but replaces the process, so on a reload *autocron* will not shut down and restart, but keep running.

 flask